-- Review the changes to fund allocations as a result of budget revisions and assess the appropriateness and relevance of such revisions. - Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing is co-financing being used strategically to help the objectives of the project?
-Is the Project Team meeting with all co-financing partners regularly in order to align financing priorities and annual work plans?
+- Consider the financial management of the project, with specific reference to the cost-effectiveness of interventions. - Review the changes to fund allocations because of budget revisions and assess the appropriateness and relevance of such revisions. - Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing: is co-financing being used strategically to help the objectives of the project?
+Is the Project

+Team meeting with all co-financing partners regularly to align financing priorities and annual work plans?